 Meeting these requirements opens your website up to a wider variety of people with more accessibility options for every customer, from those with poor eyesight to those who may need to use alternative keyboards for navigation.
-For public or government websites, complying with the ADA also helps avoid lawsuits and similar difficulties.
+For public entities or government websites, complying with the ADA compliance standards also helps avoid lawsuits and similar difficulties.
 If you haven’t given much thought to meeting ADA requirements for your site, here’s where to begin.

 Use an Auditing Tool to Create Your To-Do List

 ADA guidelines can take time to fully research and understand, especially since they can apply to a wide range of disabilities and use cases.
 That’s why one of the easiest methods for organizations looking at ADA compliance is an automated audit with an app.
 These tools scan websites for any significant ADA issues and report back with a list of problems, errors, and an overall score that makes for an excellent starting place.

 There are several automated auditing tools with varying levels of success.
 Our preferred choice is accessiBe, which tests for hundreds of specific ADA issues, and allows a website to start with a simple free URL scan to see where things stand.
 The service can also provide ongoing help and recommendations for what to fix.
 This is an ideal step for organizations that have relatively simple websites that have never been checked for ADA compliance, or haven’t been reviewed for compliance in years despite a number of website changes.

 For more complex and larger websites, a manual audit that goes through the WCAG step by step can also be an effective choice for providing the most data on compliance.
 This typically means connecting with a professional auditor experienced with WCAG guidelines.

 Follow the POUR Guidelines for ADA Compliance Standards